DevSevenSeven/terminal-README/README.md

 *[Constributors](#constributors)
 *[Testing](#testing)

-Description
+Description -
 This is a sample READ ME using the terminal

-Installatiom
+Installation -
 use node index.js

-Usage
+Usage -
 terminal read me

-Contrubutiors
+Contrubutiors -
-samira
+Samira

-Testing
+Testing -
 use node index.js or debug

 *Github - [DevSevenSeven](https://github.com/DevSevenSeven/)